jalilbm/farm-task-app-backend/readme.md

 ## Overview

-This repository hosts the backend of a farm management web application, designed for use by a single farmer.
-It facilitates listing, adding, and removing animals, each uniquely identified by name.
+This repository contains the Django backend for a single-page web application designed for farm management.
+It's tailored for a single farmer, providing the functionality to list, add, edit, and remove animals, each uniquely identified by name.

-## Key Features
+## Features

-- **Intentional `.env` Inclusion**: The `.env` file is included in this repository purposefully as this project is a test.
-- **Extended JWT Lifetime**: Due to Heroku's ephemeral filesystem not saving `db.sqlite3` (treated as a static file), the JWT `ACCESS_TOKEN_LIFETIME` and `REFRESH_TOKEN_LIFETIME` have been extended from deployment until testing.
+- **PostgreSQL Integration**: Integrated PostgreSQL for user data management.
+This change enhances the application's scalability and data persistence capabilities.
-- **Simple Authentication**: Added simple authentication using SIMPLE-JWT, which wasn't included in the original task, to enhance the application.
+- **Simple JWT Authentication**: Implemented simple JWT-based authentication to ensure that only authenticated users can access and modify the data.
+This feature adds a layer of security and personalization to the application.
-- **Animals Data Updating**: Beyond the initial requirements, the feature to update (edit) animal data has been added for dynamic data management.
+- **CRUD Functionality for Animals**: Alongside listing, adding, and removing animals, the application also supports editing animal data, allowing for complete data management.
-- **Custom CSS and Tailwind**: Opted not to use UI frameworks like Ant Design or Material UI.
-Instead, demonstrated skills in Tailwind and custom CSS.
+- **Tailwind CSS**: Demonstrated proficiency in frontend design using Tailwind CSS, avoiding the use of UI frameworks like Ant Design or Material UI.
+This approach showcases custom styling skills.
-- **Deployment**: Deployed the application on Heroku.
+- **Deployment on Heroku**: The application backend is deployed on Heroku, leveraging its powerful cloud platform for hosting.

+## Local Development

+To run this project locally, follow these steps:

+1. **Clone the Repository**:

+   - Clone this repository to your local machine.

+2. **Environment Variables**:

+   - An `.env` file with necessary environment variables will be provided via email for connecting to the PostgreSQL database, and should be placed at the root directory (alongside `readme.md`).

+3. **Install Dependencies**:

+   - Install the required Python packages using `pip install -r requirements.txt`.

+4. **Start the Development Server**:

+   - Run the Django development server using `python manage.py runserver`.

+5. **Access the Application**:
+   - The application should be available at `http://localhost:8000`.

-## Testing the Application
+## Testing

-- **Local Testing**: Create a superuser for local testing due to the authentication requirement.
-Only authenticated users (the farmer) can access the data.
-- **Deployed Version**: For testing the deployed version, no need to create a superuser.
-Username and password for testing will be provided via email.
+- **Authentication Details**: For testing purposes, authentication credentials will be supplied via email.

 ## Note

-- If requested, I would have included tests in the project to ensure functionality and reliability.
+- The application has been developed with a focus on functionality and demonstration of technical skills.
+Test cases can be written and included upon request to ensure the reliability and robustness of the application.